Skip to content

 • Does anyone have a pre-existing condition?

-• Do you want health insurance to reduce your tax bill only?
+• Do you want health insurance to reduce your tax bill?

-• What is your family history of health conditions?
+• What is your family history of health conditions (and the family history of your children’s co-parent, if relevant)?

-Q2: How old are you and your children?
+Q 2: How old are you and your dependants?

 • Do you have adult children who are dependent on you?